 - Migraines Stress also causes migraines, and migraines can cause both eye pain and vision problems.
 Furthermore, some people may experience "silent migraines" which can cause many of the same symptoms of migraines but without the associated headache.

 - Muscle Tension Anxiety may also lead to tension spreading throughout the muscles in your body, and in some cases this can lead to severe muscle tension around your eyes and face.
 That muscle tension can occasionally lead to very intense pain that may radiate around any single eye or both eyes, depending on where the tension occurs.

 Some of the causes of eye pain from anxiety are not entirely clear, but there are so many things that happen to people's bodies during stress that the idea that anxiety might be linked to eye pain is not implausible.

 Some people may also become over sensitive to their eye pain, because anxiety does have the effect of making people pay more attention to the way they feel, especially if it's something that causes them stress.

 Is There a Way to Reduce Eye Pain?

 Eye pain can be problematic, and make it far more difficult to focus on work or life in front of you.
 That's why so many people hope to stop anxiety eye pain as quickly as possible.

 The problem is that it's not that simple.
-There are some anxiety symptoms that you can control, but your eyes are a bit of a wild card.
-They tend to feel the way they're going to feel.
-Some people find that closing their eyes for a while can help - especially if there is some eye strain involved.
+There are some anxiety symptoms that you can control, but your eyes are a bit of a wild card in this regard.
+In other words, it’s difficult to directly alter a bodily function that’s connected to a complex underlying neurological function.
+Nonetheless, some people find that closing their eyes for a while can help - especially if there is some eye strain involved.

 In general, what you need to do is learn to control your anxiety symptoms.
-Only then can you successfully beat and prevent future eye pain from anxiety.
+Only then can you successfully prevent future eye pain from developing as a result of anxiety.